Alexhuszagh/BreezeStyleSheets/README.md

 For an example of using QCommonStyle to override standard icons in a PyQt application, see [standard_icons.py](/example/standard_icons.py).
 An extensive reference can be found [here](https://doc.qt.io/qt-5/style-reference.html).
 A reference of QStyle, and the default styles Qt provides can be found [here](https://doc.qt.io/qt-5/qstyle.html).

+# Known Issues

+Some issues cannot be fixed with stylesheets alone, or there are bugs in Qt itself that prevent these issues from being fixed.

+- Placeholder Text color: for the widgets `QTextEdit`, `QPlainTextEdit`, and `QLineEdit`, you can set placeholder text for when no text is present.
+In Qt5, this is correctly grayed out when the placeholder text is present, which is not respected in Qt6 (as of Qt version 6.3.0).
+An example of a workaround [placeholder_text.py](/example/placeholder_text.py), which only works currently for Qt5.
+Using the native stylesheet shows it uses hard-coded colors for Qt6, so this is almost certainly a Qt bug.

 # Debugging

 Have an issue with the styles?
 Here's a few suggestions, prior to filing a bug report:

 - Modified the application font?
 Make sure you do **before** setting the application stylesheet.
 - Modified the application style?
-Make sure you do **before** you creating a `QApplication instance`.
+Make sure you do **after** you creating a `QApplication instance` but **before** you show the window or add widgets.

 # Development Guide